nrwl/nx/docs/generated/api-angular/generators/setup-mfe.md

 Type: `string`

 The project name of the associated e2e project for the application.
+This is only required for Cypress e2e projects that do no follow the naming convention <appName>-e2e

 ### host